 - Backcountry Campgrounds: At the end of this article you will find a map with all Backcountry Campgrounds in Bryce marked in black.
 They are mainly located near the “Under-the-Rim” Trail and Riggs Spring Loop.
 Before starting your multi-day hike in Bryce, remember that you need a backcountry camping permit is issued by the visitor center for $5.
 You can find all the information here.

-If camping is not your thing and there are no rooms at Bryce Canyon Lodge, these are the best hotels in Bryce town near a shuttle bus that will take you around Bryce Canyon for free:
+However, as we said in that article, the best place to stay in Bryce Canyon is in one of the best hotels in Bryce town near a shuttle bus that will take you around Bryce Canyon for free:

 BRYCE CANYON NATIONAL PARK MAP